 working

-If you want to work in japan(don't know why you would) billingualism isn't a terribly significant advantage.
-It sounds like it would, and your average Japanese person will parrot that sentiment as well, hyping it up as a golden ticket out of 60 hour workweeks.
+If you want to work in japan(don't know why you would) bilingualism isn't a terribly significant advantage.
+It sounds like it would, and your average Japanese person will parrot that sentiment as well, hyping it up as a golden ticket out of 90 hour workweeks.
 For 20 years the government and big corporations have sung in unison, saying they need to be more globally-minded, yet that's always been just talk.
 For employers it seems like they don't really care, their desires are a smear and a blur.
-English proficiency doesn't even really matter.
-Can you say "this is a pen" without forgetting the consonants?
-The desire for Japanese employees that can communicate well enough for business is so weak that many hire professional contractors to translate at exporbitant rates instead paying a salary.
-And so the country has been continually shooting itself in its foot, not because its standards are so high but because they don't care enough to change.
+The desire for Japanese employees that can communicate well enough for business is so weak that many hire professional contractors to translate at exorbitant rates.
+There were several recruiting sites that used to take in pretty much anybody until they got swamped by new graduates lying about their language ability.

 careers